 Possession of deadly weapons

-The provisions of the policy regarding public possession of deadly weapons on school property or in school buildings also shall apply to employees of the district.
+The Board’s policy regarding public possession of deadly weapons on school property or in school buildings shall apply to district employees.
 However, the restrictions shall not apply to employees who are required to carry or use deadly weapons in order to perform their necessary duties and functions.

 If, subsequent to beginning employment with the district, the district has good cause to believe that any staff member has been convicted of, pled nolo contendere to, or received a deferred or suspended sentence for any felony or misdemeanor other than a misdemeanor traffic offense or infraction, the district shall make inquiries to the Department of Education for purposes of screening the employee.

-In addition, the district shall require the employee to submit a complete set of fingerprints taken by a qualified law enforcement agency.
+In addition, the district shall require the employee to submit a complete set of fingerprints taken by a qualified law enforcement agency or any third party approved by the Colorado Bureau of Investigation.
 Fingerprints must be submitted within 20 days after receipt of written notification.
 The fingerprints shall be forwarded to the Colorado Bureau of Investigation for the purpose of conducting a state and national fingerprint-based criminal history record check utilizing the records of the Colorado Bureau of Investigation and the Federal Bureau of Investigation.

 Disciplinary action, which could include dismissal from employment, may be taken against personnel if the results of fingerprint processing provide relevant information.
 Non-licensed employees shall be terminated if the results of the fingerprint-based criminal history record check disclose a conviction for certain felonies, as provided in law.